positronic57/libsetila/doxygen_conf/README.md

 Main resources provided with the library:
 - classes for SPI/I2C master;
 - classes for implementing SPI/I2C slaves;
-- templates for Basic Data Containers (BDC): stack, FIFO queue and circular buffer.
+- templates for \ref bdc_module (BDC): stack, FIFO queue and circular buffer.
 Readings from different SPI/I2C devices can be stored in those data containers;
-- filters module for digital filtering of the sensor readings: moving average filter;
+- \ref filters_module (filters module) for digital filtering of the sensor readings
 - support for some common/popular SPI/I2C devices (see supported hardware section).

 The library is not thread safe.